stelligent/mu/README.md

 * **[Service Discovery](https://github.com/stelligent/mu/wiki/Service-Discovery)** - details about configuring and using service discovery
 * **[Traditional Infrastructure](https://github.com/stelligent/mu/wiki/Traditional-Infrastructure)** - details about using traditional infrastructure (EC2 instances) for running services, rather than ECS and Docker.

+# Support

+Need help?
+Check out the [FAQ](https://github.com/stelligent/mu/wiki/FAQ) to try to find an answer to your question.
+If you can't find an answer there, ask on [Gitter](https://gitter.im/stelligent/mu)!

 # Contributing

 Want to contribute to Mu?
 Awesome!
 Check out the [contributing guidelines](CONTRIBUTING.md) to get involved.